jarekbryk/compbioftw/README.md

 - [Full R documentation online (including 13k+ packages)](https://www.rdocumentation.org)
 - [How to write a reproducible example](http://adv-r.had.co.nz/Reproducibility.html).
 If you need to ask for R help online, this is how you do it.
 Now in a form of R package: [reprex](http://reprex.tidyverse.org).
 - [Reserved words in R](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html).
 The list is short: `if`, `else`, `repeat`, `while`, `function`, `for`, `in`, `next`, `break`, `TRUE`, `FALSE`, `NULL`, `Inf`, `NaN`, `NA`, `NA_integer_`, `NA_real_`, `NA_complex_`, `NA_character_`.
+- [Make a website with R Blogdown] and share your code with the world

 ### Tools useful in teaching or just for mucking about